appliedfm/vstyle/README.md

-# vstyle

-The [applied.fm](https://applied.fm) Style Guide for Coq.
+# vstyle: the [applied.fm](https://applied.fm) Style Guide for Coq

-Latest version can be found at [vstyle.readthedocs.io](https://vstyle.readthedocs.io).
+The latest version can be viewed online at [vstyle.readthedocs.io](https://vstyle.readthedocs.io).

 ## Building